dannycab/stupidmoviepicker/README.md

 python app.py
 ```

 Or use Docker.
 Or don't.
 Up to you.
+This is stupidMoviePicker now.

 ## API

 See [`API.md`](API.md).
 If you want a new endpoint, open an issue.
 I'll vibe code it.
 No docs, just code.
+Project: stupidMoviePicker.

 ## Contributing